l0n3m4n/SearchToolkit/README.md

 <td><img src="assets/cheatsheets/redteam-1.png"></td>
 <td><b>RedTeam</b></td>
 <td><a href="https://www.ired.team/">Website</a></td>
-<td>These are notes about all things focusing on, but not limited to, red teaming and offensive security.</td>
+<td>(General): These are notes about all things focusing on, but not limited to, red teaming and offensive security.</td>
 </tr>